NavicoOS/ac2git/README.md

 ### Getting Started ###
 - Install python 2.7

-- Make sure the paths to accurev.exe and git.exe are correct for your machine, and set the default git user name
+- Make sure the paths to the `accurev` and `git` executables are correct for your machine, and that git default configuration has been set.

 ### How to use ###

-#### Converting a Depot
+#### Converting a Depot ####
 - Make an example config file:

  ```
  python accurev2git.py --dump-example-config
  ```

-- Modify the generated file 'accurev2git.config.example' (there are plenty of notes in the file and the script help menu to do this)
+- Modify the generated file, whose filename defaults to `accurev2git.config.example.xml`, (there are plenty of notes in the file and the script help menu to do this)

-- Rename the 'accurev2git.config.example' file as 'accurev2git.config'
+- Rename the `accurev2git.config.example.xml` file as `accurev2git.config.xml`

 - Run the script